bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Generic_Actions_ChangePWD.md

 </div>

-3. Search for the "Password" section, enter your new password and click on save to apply the new configuration
+3. Search for the "Password" section, enter your new password and click on "Save" to apply the new configuration

 <div style="text-align:center">
     <img src="cloud/images/master/NewPWD.png">